China Airlines: Formation and early years (1959–1970)

+Taiwan's airlines can trace its origins to Japan Air Transport and later, Imperial Japanese Airways, which served Taiwan during colonial rule by Japan.
+These airlines served the cities of Taihoku, Taichu, Tainan, and Takao.

 With a fleet of two PBY Amphibians, China Airlines was established on December 16, 1959, with its shares completely held by the Republic of China government.
 It was founded by I Fuen, a retired ROC Air Force officer, and initially concentrated on charter flights.
+The roots of this airline can be traced to 1929 when the Nationalist government formed China National Aviation Corporation that served as a major airline of the country until the Chinese Communist Party took over Mainland China and nationalized its operations in 1949 which then absorbed the CNAC into the People's Aviation Company of China in 1952.

 During the 1960s, China Airlines was able to establish its first scheduled routes.
 In October 1962, a flight from Taipei to Hualien became the airline's first domestic service.
-With the airline's first two Boeing 707 aircraft, trans-Pacific flights to San Francisco via Tokyo were initiated on February 2, 1970.
+With the airline's Boeing 707 aircraft, trans-Pacific flights to San Francisco via Tokyo were initiated on February 2, 1970.